rducom/ALM/README.md

 - Currently, dotnet build CLI isn't supported by sonar, same for code coverage
 - We currently need 2 compilations : 1 for sonar, 1 for the tests

+### A word au caution :

+If your package version contains one of the following, they will not be visible from the older clients (NuGet clients before 4.3.0 or Visual Studio before 2017 version 15.3):

+- The pre-release label is dot-separated, e.g. 1.0.0-alpha.1
+- The version has build-metadata, e.g. 1.0.0+githash

+We recommend you consider this to be a beta-feature until a significant majority of our users are on these latest clients that understand Semantic Versioning 2.0.0.
+Read more on Semantic Versioning 2.0.0 NuGet support, [here](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#semantic-versioning-200).